getherbert/docs/index.md

 <?php namespace SocialIconsPro;
 ```

-And lastly lets open the config file `herbert.config.php` and change update three `MyPlugins` to your namesapce.
+And lastly lets open the config file `herbert.config.php` and change update four `MyPlugins` to your namespace.

 ``` php
 /**